kingsleykuan/speech-recognition-bias/README.md

-# Speech Emotion Recognition Bias
+# Do Machines Discriminate?
+Examining the Hidden Gender and Racial Bias in Speech Emotion Recognition AI

+A IS4152 / IS5452: Affective Computing Project

 ## Setup
 Environment can be setup using Conda: